uswitch/browserslist-config/README.md

 Included in this repo is a script that you can use to help pick a browserslist config.

-To run the script, you need CSVs in `./analyse/sources/source-name` taken from [google analytics](https://analytics.google.com/analytics/web/#/report/visitors-browser/a207299w265509p47160568/_u.date00=20221013&_u.date01=20230112/).
-The files need to be cleaned up before being processed - they need to become valid CSVs with a header row and without the final row, which includes aggregations irrespective of the page.
+To run the script, you need CSVs in `./analyse/sources/source-name` taken from Google Analytics.
+An Exploration has been created to help with this [here](https://analytics.google.com/analytics/web/#/report/visitors-browser/a207299w265509p47160568/_u.date00=20221013&_u.date01=20230112/) but the files need to be cleaned up before being processed.

+- Export exploration dataset
+- Open CSV in your code editor
+- Remove the comment block at the top of the file so that line 1 is the header row
+- Remove line 2 which contains the totals summary
+- Ensure that you save the file without a blank final line

 When you run the script, you should provide the folder `source-name` as the environment variable `DATASET`, so the script knows where to get the sources.

+You may find that some cells are blank (for example, if the browser name is `(not set)` then it will likely have a blank version number).

 The script works by sorting the CSV rows by session, descending, taking up to a target percentile (by default 99%) and then generating a support table containing the lowest version of each browser in the list with the 1% tail removed.
 When taking the target percentile, all the browsers with names matching this regex are skipped: `/explorer|silk|opera|uc browser|mozilla compatible agent/i`.
 In theory this means you could fail to meet the target percentile, but for the 2022-3 data, this did not happen.